WonderCall/next-image-export-avif/README.md

 - Reduces the image size and page load times drastically through responsive images
 - Fast image transformation using [sharp.js](https://www.npmjs.com/package/sharp) (also used by the Next.js server in production)
-- Conversion of JPEG and PNG files to the modern WEBP format by default
+- Conversion of JPEG and PNG files to the modern AVIF format by default
 - Serve the exported React bundle only via a CDN.
 No server required
 - Automatic generation of tiny, blurry placeholder images
 - Minimal configuration necessary
 - Supports TypeScript
 - Supports remote images which will be downloaded and optimized
-- Supports animated images (accepted formats: GIF and WEBP)
+- Supports animated images (accepted formats: GIF and AVIF)
 - Note that only one global value can be used for the image quality setting.
 The default value is 75.

 Placement of the images:

-- All images that should be optimized are stored inside the public folder like public/images (except for the statically imported images and remote images).
+- All images that should be optimized are stored inside the public folder like public/img (except for the statically imported images and remote images).
 The images are then referenced in the **src** attribute of the **\<ExportedImage />** component.

 ## Installation